Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-EZ8F7j6KcqA.md

 ### Transcript

-> will the spline fix for uh apply for drones no i don't think so they're completely separate systems
+> will the spline fix for, apply for drones no i don't think so they're completely separate systems